These Are the Best Stretches to Do Straight After Running

 - Raise your right leg towards you and hold on to the back of it with both hands, fingers interlocked.

 - Exhale as you slowly encourage your leg towards you.

 - Hold for 30 seconds.

 Standing Quad Stretch

-If you’ve been running uphill, you’re bound to have some burned-out quads.
-Even for long-distance runners on flat land, the quadriceps are one of the most common aches post-run.
-That’s because they’re so important for absorbing the shock of impact, stabilizing the knee, and propelling you forward.
+If you've been running uphill, you're bound to have some burned-out quads.
+Even for long-distance runners on flat land, the quadriceps are one of the most common aches post run.
+That's because they're so important for absorbing the shock of impact, stabilising the knee and propelling you forwards.

 - Start in a standing position with your feet together.

 - Raise your right foot up from the ground and grab it with your right hand.

 - Keep your knees as close together as possible.